 The polka dot plant prefers an environment with high humidity.
 Use a humidifier indoors to increase the humidity near the plant.

 Polka dot plants are sometimes prone to powdery mildew, showing up on the foliage as white masses resembling powder.
-Leaf drop, distorted and stunted plant growth can occur.
+Leaf drop, distorted leaves, and stunted plant growth can occur.
 Treat severe outbreaks by spraying the entire plant with horticultural oil, mixed at a rate of 1 1/4 teaspoons of oil in one gallon of water.
 If required, repeat treatments weekly.

 Although considered nontoxic by the ASPCA, the polka dot plant may cause mild diarrhea and vomiting if ingested by your pet.